Yrol/Docker-Laravel-Nuxt/api/README.md

-### API
+### Laravel application directory

-- Laravel project will be generated / added in this directory.
+Laravel project will be generated / added within this directory.